ProjektGopher/talks/unblocking_the_terminal/notes.md

 {{ window > composer.json (echo-terminal) }}
 {{ scroll down }}
-In this project I'm just linking `laravel/prompts` to my local fork.
+Here you can see that I'm just linking `laravel/prompts` to my local fork.
 {{ close buffer, open `DocsSearchCommand::class` }}
 This is just a bone stock `SearchPrompt` from `laravel/prompts`.
 Now I know that `artisan` already has a `docs` command.
 I'm just using this as an example because it's a convenient endpoint to use.
 This can be literally any scout powered endpoint for any website that has search.